“Sorry, but you’re wrong. That isn’t the right way to make crème brûlée.”

 Talking about yourself endlessly is dull.
 It’s boring.
 It’s rude.
 Being genuinely interested in other people is charming.
 Wherever you go, ask questions: “How is work?”
 “What are you doing this summer?”
 “Seen any good movies recently?”
 Be interested in other people!
 Natural curiosity makes you more of an interesting conversationalist than any witty story or intellectual anecdote you recite ever could.
 And remember to be an engaged listener too.

 Easy, right?
 You’d think so until you take a walk down the street and see so many scowling faces.
 More often than not, a simple smile from you will beget another smile from someone else.
 Plus, there’s a personal bonus: Research shows smiling can help boost your own mood, since we feel the way we act—not just the other way around.
+Just, please, please do not tell someone else to smile.
+That's not how this works!

 6. If you need to confront someone, begin and end with the positives.